Exactly where to look, find and get hired for freelance writing jobs.

 Make Sure Your Cover Letters and Messages Are Well-Written

 Before you send any correspondence to a potential client, make sure it’s an accurate representation of who you are as a writer.
-If you’re known for injecting humor in your writing, make sure that comes across in your first message.
-If you’re applying for a copywriting job, make sure you’re using persuasive writing in your LOI (and selling yourself!).
+If you’re known for injecting humor into your writing, make sure that comes across in your first message.
+If you’re applying for a copywriting job, make sure you’re using persuasive writing in your letter of intent (LOI)—and selling yourself!

 And no matter what kind of opportunity you’re applying for, make sure to proofread and edit your correspondence at least twice before sending it to a potential client.